 These people then directly or indirectly create and uphold the system of law which can be traced back to Roman law and is in one way or another present worldwide (ironically and incidentally, Roman law originated as 12 tables, whereas Biblical “God’s Law” had 2 tablets, but that is probably taking it too far).

 This legal system is the image of the beast.
 It can talk for itself, and you better worship it, lest you want it to kill you.
 And this is the same legal system that also codifies the economy, and forces you to wear its mark, i.e. money (try to refuse money as a single individual — how long would you survive?
 This also makes all in the system “locked in”, even the “second beast”).

 The complete picture now becomes pretty straightforward — the imperial system (first beast) delegates its power to the ideological leaders (second beast) who convince or force the population to accept (worship) the system and create the law, which is a codification (an image) of the system, while everything is held together primarily by money and the ability of legal system to punish (police, army, etc.).

-Well, I may be very well completely off and bonkers, but I think that the whole idea is something that is worth to consider.
+Well, I may be very well completely off — after all, who really knows what went through John’s mind on Patmos — but I think that the whole idea is something that is worth to consider.

 Anyway — tinfoil hats on!